lindexi/lindexi.github.io/WPF Main thread gets a deadlock when stylus input thread is waiting for the window to close.md

-# WPF Main thread deadlock when stylus input thread wait for the window closed
+# WPF Main thread gets a deadlock when stylus input thread is waiting for the window to close

 We found two way that can make the main thread locked.
 And we can not write any code to solve it and it can only be circumvented.